conda-forge/conda-forge.github.io/README.md

 If you believe someone is violating the code of conduct, please report this in a timely manner.
 Code of conduct violations reduce the value of the community for everyone.
 The team at conda-forge takes reports of misconduct very seriously and is committed to preserving and maintaining the welcoming nature of our community.

 Reports should be sent to <conda-forge-core@googlegroups.com>, a private mailing list only accessible by the members of the core team.
-In your report involves a member of the core team, please send it to NumFOCUS following [these instructions](https://numfocus.org/code-of-conduct#how-to-report).
+If your report involves a member of the core team, please send it to NumFOCUS following [these instructions](https://numfocus.org/code-of-conduct#how-to-report).

 All reports will be kept confidential.
 Please have a look at the [Reporting guidelines](https://numfocus.org/code-of-conduct#reporting-guidelines).